Vintage grooves for warmer climes from the Love On The Rocks boss.

 What can you tell us about the mix you’ve put together for us?

-I was pretty tired, had a cold, was in between Portland and LA and had time pressure.
+I was pretty tired, had a cold, was in between cities and had time pressure.
 Guess I was a bit moody and you can hear it out.
 But it’s groovy and at the end of the day, it’s all about the groove.